 - Shift breasts: You may feel that one of your babies or both are more comfortable feeding on one breast, compelling you to let them feed on that breast.
 But experts advise switching breasts for each baby at each feeding session.
 It is done so that both breasts get equal stimulation, otherwise breastfeeding problems, such as breast engorgement and clogged milk ducts, may occur.

-- Take advice and follow what suits you: If you can’t breastfeed twins simultaneously, consult your healthcare provider or lactation consultant and explore feeding one baby at a time or feeding expressed milk to one baby.
-If breast milk production and supply aren’t enough to meet the needs of two, don’t hesitate to enquire about formula use.
+- Take advice and follow what suits you: If you can’t breastfeed twins simultaneously, consult your lactation consultant and explore feeding one baby at a time or feeding expressed milk to one baby.
+If breast milk production and supply aren’t enough to meet the needs of two, do not rush to start breast milk substitute.
+First, talk to your lactation counselor who can guide you about what works best for you.

-- Focus on your health and well-being: Breastfeeding two is a demanding task requiring you to stay healthy and active.
-It is crucial for good milk flow and to pass the breastfeeding journey Therefore, you must eat a well-balanced diet containing various foods and exercise regularly.
+- Focus on your health and well-being: Breastfeeding two babies is a demanding task requiring you to stay healthy and active.
+It is important to eat a well-balanced diet containing various foods and exercise regularly for sufficient milk flow.
 You may consult a certified nutritionist to get a customized diet plan suitable for your needs.

 You can also join community groups where you can interact with mothers who currently are or were breastfeeding twins.
-It will give you motivational and emotional support vital for breastfeeding twins.
+It will give you motivation and emotional support vital for breastfeeding twins.

 What To Do If Breastfeeding Twins Is Not Possible?

-While several mothers breastfeed their twins successfully, it may not be possible in some cases.
-In such instances, experts advise supplementing breastfeeding with infant formula.
-Additionally, you may feed expressed or pumped breast milk to one or both the babies using a bottle.
+While several mothers breastfeed their twins successfully, it may be challenging in some cases.
+In such instances, take a lactation expert’s advice to supplement breastfeeding with expressed or pumped breast milk to one or both babies by a nifty cup.
+However, you should strictly avoid using formula milk and bottle feeding.

 Many mothers may be able to breastfeed one baby at a time if not simultaneously, and you may explore this option as well.
 Monitor the babies’ growth and development and talk to your healthcare provider in case of any concerns.